 III.
+Project Manager

+The Project Manager has

+responsibility for the service

+planning, commissioning,

-Project Manager The Project Manager has responsibility for the service planning, commissioning, testing and implementation for new and additional Services.
+testing and implementation for

+new and additional Services.

+The Project Manager will track

+the activities relating to

 IV.
+Planning Manager

-Planning Manager The Planning Manager has responsibility for forecasting and planning services and dimensioning of facilities for new and additional Services.
+The Planning Manager has

+responsibility for forecasting

+and planning services and

+dimensioning of facilities for

+new and additional Services.

+Communications will generally

+be through the Project